Best lenses for Nikon DSLRs in 2026: top lenses to make the most of F-mount cameras

 Reasons to avoid

-Read our full Nikon AF-S 28mm f/1.8G review for more details
+Read more: Nikon AF-S 85mm f/1.8G review

 How to choose the best Nikon lenses for DSLRs

 Which Nikon DSLR lenses to get?
-Some photographers have a very clear idea about their favorite subject matter and it's pretty easy to recommend lenses.
+Some photographers have a very clear idea about their favorite subject matter, and it's pretty easy to recommend lenses.
 Other photographers like to experiment with all kinds of subjects – so if that sounds like you, then you might need a few different lenses, not just one!

 1) Ultra-wide zoom: For when you need to get more into the frame.
 Most people imagine a telephoto zoom to be the most useful extra lens you can have, but actually, a wide-angle zoom can be even more useful, especially if you are interested in travel photography and capturing cramped interiors, big landmarks, or narrow city streets.